-*As of 1st December 2020 the capacity of the centre increased from 50 to 250.
+*As of the second half of 2021 the capacity of the centre decreased from 250 to 125, due to renovation work.

 In addition to the Regional Centres, AIDRom, one of the NGOs implementing the AMIF national programme, runs two Accommodation Centres for vulnerable groups (see Special Reception Needs).

 Asylum seekers may also request to stay in private accommodation at their own cost.
 In this case, they have to present to IGI-DAI a lease agreement registered with the tax authorities or a commodity contract concluded in authentic form.

 In Somcuta Mare, it was reported by the JRS representative that the capacity of the centre was increased by 50 places, by placing 50 beds in the gym.
 The highest number of residents was registered at the beginning of 2021 (around 200 asylum seekers).